Skip to Content

 Current research activities and projects being carried out by program faculty and/or students:

-Human-computer interaction; human-robot interaction; human factors of cybersecurity; display design for minimally-invasive surgery; stress and workload in laparoscopic and robotic surgery; neuroergonomics of fatigue, workload, and vigilance; human factors in automated driving; applications in transportation and healthcare; affordance perception; hazard detection and collision avoidance in driving; individual and team workload assessment; countermeasures for fatigue and the vigilance decrement; cognitive aging, driving, and workplace safety; perceived risks in virtual environments; cognitive effects of wearable and collaborative robots.
+Human-computer interaction; human-robot interaction; human factors of cybersecurity; display design for minimally-invasive surgery; stress and workload in laparoscopic and robotic surgery; neuroergonomics of fatigue, workload, and vigilance; human factors in automated driving; applications in transportation and healthcare; affordance perception; hazard detection and collision avoidance in driving; individual and team workload assessment; countermeasures for fatigue and the vigilance decrement; cognitive aging, driving, and workplace safety; perceived risks in virtual environments; cognitive effects of wearable and collaborative robots; interaction techniques in extended reality; haptic perception; risk perception, risk communication and decision making.

 STUDENT STATISTICS